Halium/docs/supplementary/devices/taoshan.rst

 - Fastboot: With the device powered off, while holding Volume Up, connect the USB cable to the computer.
 The LED should turn blue.

 - Recovery: On boot, press Volume Down when the LEDs start lighting up.
 This only works with a working boot image.
-If there is none, the LineageOS boot image can be flashed to boot partition first.
+If there is none, you can flash twrp to boot partition first and use it to reboot into recovery.

 - Second Recovery: To boot the FOTA Recovery, press Volume Up instead.
 This seems to be equal to Recovery.